MicrosoftDocs/dynamics365-guidance/guidance/business-processes/project-to-profit-overview.md

 - **Acquire to dispose**

-  A primary goal of a project might be the creation of an asset with a long useful life.
-Maybe you must amortize the accounting value of the asset over its lifetime.
-When the asset enters service, the accumulated costs of the project become the acquisition value of a new fixed asset managed via the Acquire to dispose business process.
+  A primary goal of a project might be the creation of an asset that has a long useful life.
+You might have to amortize the accounting value of the asset over its lifetime.
+When the asset enters service, the accumulated costs of the project become the acquisition value of a new fixed asset that is managed via the *Acquire to dispose* business process.

 - **Case to resolution**

   The *case to resolution* downstream process might start after an initial sale of a product or service as part of a project.
 For example, a company sells a software product to implement an enterprise solution.
-After the project is complete, the customer experiences issues.
+After the project is completed, the customer experiences issues.
 In such cases, the *case to resolution* process can be triggered to track and manage resolution of the issue.

 - **Inventory to deliver**

-  As with the *order to cash* process, if a project includes the sale of tangible, stocked products, the normal downstream *inventory to deliver* process applies to pick, pack, and ship the product.
+  As for the *order to cash* process, if a project includes the sale of tangible, stocked products, the normal downstream *inventory to deliver* process applies to picking, packing, and shipping the product.

 - **Order to cash**

   *Order to cash* can be downstream to *project to profit*.
-Selling tangible or intangible products to customers is frequently within the scope of a project.
+The sale of tangible or intangible products to customers is often within the scope of a project.
 For example, a project involves selling a software license and delivering work to implement it on behalf of a customer.
 For such products, the normal *order to cash* process often applies.
-This procces includes sales order entry, delivering the product, invoicing for it, and processing customer payment.
+This process includes entering sales orders, delivering the product, invoicing for it, and processing customer payments.

 - **Plan to produce**

-  In scenarios such as *engineer to order* or *build to order* manufacturing, you often manage the production of sub-assemblies or finished products as part of the project.
+  In scenarios such as *engineer to order* or *build to order* manufacturing, you often manage the production of subassemblies or finished products as part of the project.
 For example, a manufacturer wins a contract to design, build, and commission custom equipment.
-Since the project takes months, or even years, and encompass many cost components, they manage the contract as one or more discrete projects.
+Because the project takes months, or even years, and encompasses many cost components, the manufacturer manages the contract as one or more discrete projects.

 - **Design to retire**